sarimabbas/sarim-cs334/3_going_wireless/README.md

 -   The controller is battery powered and has a charging circuit
 -   The controller has two additional sensors
     -   A DIY sensor
-    -   A photocell
+    -   A photoresistor

 These changes make the controller a more robust, flexible, general-purpose input device.

 ## Vision

-The assignment called for a breaking of the traditional 1:1 link between the viewer and the art.
-Instead of developing my game (with a controller, the link is obvious), I decided to revisit the Becton cafe, and create installation art.
+The objective of the assignment was to break the traditional 1:1 link between the viewer and the art, taking advantage of wireless sensing and communication.

--   The ultrasonic sensor on the controller is programmed to make its LEDs flash when a visitor gets near.
-This serves as a call to action
+I did not want to come up with a completely new project, but instead modify and recombine my previous assignments, consistent with the class reading on combinatorial creativity.

+My previous project was an ESP32-powered game controller that would send inputs to a Godot game.
+However, the 1:1 link here is relatively obvious, since many people know the mapping between the controls and a game installation.

+However, several modifications try to question or weaken this link.
+The first is the choice of enclosure.
+The electronics are housed in a box, which is not only pragmatic, but also belies any common affordances.

+Secondly, after observing classmates vigorously push the controller button from the last demo, I switched the button with a DIY, aluminum foil, capactive touch sensor.
+This switches the expectation for the button from being mashable to lightly tappable, which keeps the enclosure durable.

+Lastly, a photoresistor measures light levels of the player's environment.
+This data can be used to power unique experiences that link the player's environment to the game's.
+For instance, by detecting day and night-time, I am able to modify the game's music from upbeat to scary respectively.
+More sensor-powered interactions of this kind are possible.
+For example, an ultrasonic sensor on the controller can be programmed to make an LED flash when a visitor draws near, serving as a call to action.
+Or, proximity sensing may allow the game's graphics to scale responsively as the player steps further away from the screen, which could be great for accessibility.

 ## Video demo